Frequently asked questions

 I have a question

-Please first try to find the answer on this page, the rest of the web site, or elsewhere on the Internet via a search engine.
-If that fails one may consider asking it by e-mail..
+Please first try to find the answer on this page, the rest of the web location, or elsewhere on the Internet via a search engine.
+If that fails one may consider asking it by electronic mail (popularly known as "e-mail").

 I have more than one question

-Please ask only the first, wait for the answer and read it before sending a next one.
-When multiple questions are asked at the same time, the second and further typically become superfluous or change after seeing the first answer (which tends to be different from what the asker expects), so that time and effort put into answering those (the second and further questions) would be wasted.
-Also, one is not a machine that automatically responds to lists of questions.
+(1) Please ask only the first, wait for the answer, and read it before sending a next one.
+When multiple questions are asked at the same time, the second and further typically become superfluous or change after seeing the first answer (which tends to be different from what the asker expects) so that time and effort put into answering the second and further questions would be wasted (and no, the asker can not determine beforehand whether or not the further questions are sufficiently unrelated to not become superfluous, as experience has borne out).
+(2) Also, the answerer is not a machine that automatically responds to questions and has nothing else to do; rather, the answerer is a creative person who needs one's time to be productive, and whose time one is taking up by requiring questions to be answered.
 Answering questions takes much more time and effort than asking them.
-An exception is a carefully composed interview, in which a list of questions is acceptable.
+Quickly typing a list of questions and then expecting the answerer to spend hours answering them is asymmetrical and unfair; one is then treating the other person like a mindless robot.
+Note that there are two reasons for "one question at a time" given in this paragraph, which are each in themselves sufficient (experience shows that many overlook the second reason, which starts with "Also," hence this remark).

 I want an interview by e-mail

-Anonymous questions are not answered because experience shows that anonymous persons are often up to no good.
+Anonymous (or pseudonymous) questions are not answered because experience has shown that anonymous or pseudonymous persons have bad intentions.
 For clarity: To avoid being anonymous, push <Enter> (on some keyboards called <Return>) twice after typing your message, then type your name.
 This is not irony or patronizing, some people actually need this instruction for they do not understand the word "anonymous".

 I have a question that starts with "What about..."